developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/output/keystroke/index.md

 ### Outputting Raw Data

-In addition to its normal plain-text and hexadecimal modes, DataWedge also can output acquired data in its raw form, before the application of any encoders.
+In addition to its normal plain-text and hexadecimal modes, DataWedge can output acquired data in its raw form, before the application of any encoders.
 This can be useful if custom encoders are needed for acquiring character sets not supported by Zebra.

 Raw data is received as a byte stream using the `com.symbol.datawedge.decode_data` intent extra.
 For more information, see the [Intent Output guide](../intent).

+> **Raw data cannot be output as keystrokes**.

 -----